alexvandesande/payroll/README.md

 8) Sit back and watch the presentation a bit.
 We'll talk about ethereum, smart contracts and apps.
 You might know some of this, but it's always nice to get everyone on the same boat

 9) Your Mist app should be ready by now (if it's not, then open chrome with Metamask).
-Point it to https://alexvandesande.github.io/one-button/ (or better yet, to bzz://a940012fccdd37dfd59f7cf6556ccdfc7b700ce44318724af0301f2d6d4dcb75/ ) and we'll play a game!
+Point it to https://alexvandesande.github.io/one-button/ —or better yet, try bzz://a940012fccdd37dfd59f7cf6556ccdfc7b700ce44318724af0301f2d6d4dcb75/ —and we'll play a game!